mouton0815/word-counter-cpp/README.md

-TODO: Build *.exe on Windows, no suffix on Linux

 # Word Counter (C++ Version)
 Counts the number of occurrences of every word in all text files within a folder.